The Local Projection Residual Bootstrap for AR(1) Models: Introduction

-Our first result proves the uniform consistency of the LP-residual bootstrap over a large class of AR(1) models that allow for a unit root.
-Moreover, we show that the distribution of the root $R_n(h)$ can be approximated by its bootstrap version uniformly over the parameter space (e.g., $\rho \in [-1,1]$) and intermediate horizons (e.g., $h \le h_n = o\left(n\right)$).
-Our result applies to a large class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form as in \cite{gonccalves2004bootstrapping}, which includes ARCH and GARCH shocks, and sequence of shocks that satisfy the martingale difference assumption.
-To prove this result, we extend the existing asymptotic distribution theory for a particular sequence of AR(1) models (Theorem \ref{thm:sequence_models}).
-Moreover, we prove that a high-level assumption (Assumption 3 in \cite{MO-PM2020corrigendum} and Assumption 4 in \cite{xu2022}) necessary for the theoretical properties of $C_n(h,1-\alpha)$ can be verified if the shocks of the AR(1) model are i.i.d (Proposition \ref{proposition:A3}).
+Our first result proves the uniform consistency of the LP-residual bootstrap.
+More concretely, we demonstrate in Section \ref{sec:uniform_cons} that the distribution of the root $R_n(h)$ can be approximated by its bootstrap version uniformly over the parameter space (e.g., $\rho \in [-1,1]$) and a wide range of intermediate horizons (e.g., uniform over $h \le h_n$, where $h_n$ is any fixed sequence such that $h_n = o(n)$).
+Our result applies to a large class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form as in \cite{gonccalves2004bootstrapping}, which includes ARCH and GARCH shocks, and a sequence of shocks that satisfy the martingale difference assumption.
+To obtain this result, we prove the root $R_n(h)$ is asymptotically distributed as a standard normal distribution for sequences of AR(1) models with i.i.d. shocks (Theorem \ref{thm:sequence_models}).
+In particular, we prove that a high-level assumption (Assumption 3 in \cite{MO-PM2020corrigendum} and Assumption 4 in \cite{xu2022}) necessary for the theoretical properties of $C_n(h,1-\alpha)$ can be verified for sequences of AR(1) models with i.i.d. shocks (Proposition \ref{proposition:A3}).

-Our first result implies that the LP-residual bootstrap method provides asymptotically valid confidence intervals over a large class of AR(1) models that allow for a unit root.
-Specifically, our confidence interval $C_n^*(h,1-\alpha)$ has an asymptotic coverage equal to the nominal level $1-\alpha$ uniformly over $\rho \in [-1,1]$ and intermediate horizons.
+Our first result implies that the LP-residual bootstrap method provides asymptotically valid confidence intervals over a large class of AR(1) models that allow for a unit root, conditional heteroskedasticity of unknown form (e.g., GARCH shocks), and martingale difference shocks.
+Moreover, our confidence interval $C_n^*(h,1-\alpha)$ has an asymptotic coverage equal to the nominal level $1-\alpha$ uniformly over $\rho \in [-1,1]$ and a wide range of intermediate horizons.